 #5 – Wearing your hair up

-Not a damn clue why this works, but not only does wearing your hair up help it to grow – it significantly improves its condition.
+Not a damn clue why this works, but not only does wearing your hair up help to grow curly hair – it significantly improves its condition.
 We don’t realise how much toll our daily activities take on our hair (the environment, weather, us touching it, etc.) but it all adds up.
+If you have

 Even if only for a couple days out of the week, put some leave in conditioner or an oil treatment on your hair, scrape it up into a bun and wear your hair up and protected!